canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 recent point-release image in any series you download as the default OS for deployments.

-Again, this process can take a while, especially if you opt to import the 12.04 images.
+Again, this process can take a while.
 If you want to skip this step for now and return to it, you can; you should re-launch ``maniacs-setup`` with its ``\-\-update-point-releases`` (or ``-u``) option when you're ready to download these images.